core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Removed content about key usage limits.

 * Use of "forward message flow" and "reverse message flow".

+* Update to RFC 8613 extended to include protection of responses.

 * Include EDHOC-KeyUpdate() in the methods for rekeying.